With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 Happy to have you along for the ride each and every day.

-Now just to, oh, you know, one thing I've got to, I got to straighten something out from yesterday, folks.
+Now just to, oh, you know one thing I've got to, I've got to straighten something out from yesterday, folks.

-Let me do that right now before I I get too far into the program today, and because I don't want this to end up being the last thing I do.
+Let me do that right now before I get too far into the program today, because I don't want this to end up being the last thing I do.

-Yesterday we commented on the primary defeat in Kansas of incumbent Republican Senator Tim Holskamp.
+Yesterday, we commented on the primary defeat in Kansas of incumbent Republican Senator Tim Hulskamp, Hulskamp.

-Hulskamp, and uh there was a I don't even remember the source for what I what I had yesterday.
+And there was a, I don't even remember the source for what I had yesterday.

-It was, I remember it had a graphic that depicted uh election results.
+I remember it had a graphic that depicted election results.

-And the story that was accompanying this was that Tim Holskamp, an incumbent Republican, lost his primary challenge because of his never Trump status, that he was a never Trumper.
+And the story that was accompanying this was that Tim Hulskamp, an incumbent Republican, lost his primary challenge because of his never Trump status.

 This was the story going around.

-Uh, and because of that, uh, the uh fervor for Trump was so big that anybody who's a never Trumper out there on the Republican side was going to get shellacked.
+And because of that, the fervor for Trump was so big that anybody who's a never-Trumper out there on the Republican side was going to get shellacked.

 And I heard from a lot of people that this is actually not what happened.

-And the story that that is being circulated is incorrect, actually comes from sources deep inside the Republican establishment.
+And the story that is being circulated, it's incorrect, actually comes from sources deep inside the Republican establishment.

-He was uh or and is a died-in-the-wool conservative, and I I guess he was uh member of the Freedom Caucus.
+And I guess he was a member of the Freedom Caucus.

-Now he's from Kansas, and he had a seat on the agriculture committee, and after he went publicly after the leadership, Boehner and some of the others, they removed him from the agriculture committee in the House, which is a huge deal if you represent a district in Kansas.
+And after he went publicly after the leadership, Boehner and some of the others, they removed him from the Agriculture Committee in the House, which is a huge deal if you represent a district in Kansas.

 His constituents are very conservative.

-The big first is is what they call Hulskamp's uh district.
+The big first is what they call Hulskamp's district.

 And in National Review, they have a theory, an explanation of why he lost.

-I got a note from uh from Louis Gomert uh also explaining that this is really nothing to do with Trump uh so much as it is, the establishment taking a guy out because he dared oppose them.
+I got a note from Louis Gomert also explaining that this is really nothing to do with Trump so much as it is the establishment taking a guy out because he dared oppose them.

-He was a cruise supporter ardently so, but apparently has never been and never never said that he was, a died in the wool, never trumper.
+He was a Cruz supporter, ardently so, but apparently has never been and never said that he was a died-in-the-wool never Trumper.

 The district in Kansas that we're talking about, which is known as the Big First, is by reputation one of America's premier farming districts.

-Ninety percent of this district is rural, according to the almanac of American politics.
+90% of this district is rural, according to the Almanac of American Politics.

-The people live there are overwhelmingly dependent, and I sorry to use that word, but but it's it works in this case.
+And I'm sorry to use that word, but it works in this case.

 Same thing here with the residents of this district.

-Well, Holskamp voted against the farm bill in 2013.
+Well, Hulskamp voted against the farm bill in 2013.

 And the reason he said that he did was principled opposition to food stamp spending in the farm bill.